+iv.
+Target constituents

+v.
+Water level measurement procedure, schedule, and

+frequency

-- f.
-Groundwater sampling and analysis plan - iii.
-Sampling procedure, schedule, and frequency - iv.
-Target constituents - v.
-Water level measurement procedure, schedule, and frequency - g.
-Other relevant information. - C. Mitigation Plans.
-Any-For Production Permit applications that, through an evaluation of the Hydrogeological Report and aquifer test data, has been determined found by the General Manager to have the potential to cause unreasonable impacts related to groundwater quality degradation or well interference, pursuant to Rule 3-1.4.G, A() will require submittal of the applicant may opt to submit a mitigation plan subject to District review and approval to serve as a contingency for the occurrence of unreasonable impacts that are unanticipated or unavoidable through reasonable measures.
-Mitigation Plans, if adopted by agreement between the permitted and the District, will be incorporated as special provisions of the permit. - 1.
-Planning and Implementation.
+C. Mitigation Plans.
+Any Production Permit application that, through an evaluation of the Hydrogeological Report and aquifer test data, has been determined by the General Manager to have the potential to cause unreasonable impacts related to groundwater quality degradation or well interference, pursuant Rule 3-1.4A(10) will require submittal of a mitigation plan.
+The purpose of a mitigation plan is to serve as a contingency for the occurrence of unreasonable impacts that are unanticipated or unavoidable.

 Planning and implementation of the plan shall be closely coordinated with the District to ensure that the proposed plan is consistent with District standards and expectations.
+The final plan must be approved by the District.

 After an investigation is initiated and the Permittee has received official notification from the District, the Permittee shall implement the approved mitigation plan pursuant to the conditions and requirements of the permit.
-A permittee or applicant who incurs cost related to implementing the plan assumes the risk that the Board may modify, reduce, adjust, or curtail the permitted volume. - 1.2.
-Plan Requirements.
-A Mitigation Plan shall address the following minimum requirements. - a.
-Financial Commitment.
+A permittee or applicant who incurs cost related to implementing the plan assumes the risk that the Board may modify, reduce, adjust, or curtail the permitted volume.

+A Mitigation Plan shall address the following minimum requirements for review and approval by the General Manager.

+- 1.Financial Commitment.
 A description of permittee's financial commitment to implement mitigation actions.
-Responsible parties for managing the funding must be specified. - b.
+Must specify responsible parties for managing the funding. - 2.
 Impact Area.
 A geographical description of the designated impact area within the potential area of influence.
-A profile of impact estimation should be included to outline the risk analysis within the designated impact area. - c.
+A profile of impact estimation should be included to outline the risk analysis within the designated impact area. - 3.
 Contingency Supply.
 An outline of actions and temporary procedures that will be taken by the Permittee to provide a supplemental or alternative source of potable water to the owners of the wells that were determined to be unreasonably impacted.
-Responsible parties must be specified.

-- i.
-These measures shall be temporary in nature until the Permittee can provide a permanent solution of well remediation or well replacement. - ii.
-The quantity and quality of the supplemental or alternative water supply shall be equal to or greater than the original water supply yield and quality available from the impacted water supply well. - d.
+Must specify responsible parties. - a.
+These measures shall be temporary in nature until the Permittee can provide a permanent solution of well remediation or well replacement.

+- b.
+The quantity and quality of the supplemental or alternative water supply shall be equal to or greater than the original water supply yield and quality available from the impacted water supply well. - 4.
 Mitigation Actions.
 A description of the actions that will be taken to remediate or replace the impacted well(s).
-Mitigation actions may be categorized into 'action tiers' for which there are specific diagnostics and responses taken to comply with this condition.
-Responsible parties must be specified. - e.
+Must specify responsible parties. - 5.
+Mitigation actions may be categorized into 'action tiers' for which there are specific diagnostics and responses taken to comply with this condition. - 6.
 Implementation Schedule.
 A description of the schedule and timeline for implementing each phase of the mitigation plan.
-Responsible parties must be specified.
-A schedule and timeframe must be provided for each 'mitigation action tier' which includes the timing and frequency of diagnostic and response actions. - f.Implementation Documentation.
+Must specify responsible parties.
+A schedule and timeframe must be provided for each 'mitigation action tier' which includes the timing and frequency of diagnostic and response actions. - 7.
+Implementation Documentation.
 A description of the types of documents and reports that will be produced to document actions and schedules of implementation tasks.
-Responsible parties must be specified. - g.
+Must specify responsible parties. - 8.
 Third Party Contractors.
 A list of the third party contractors, mutually agreed upon by the District and Permittee, to carry out well services, well repairs, well construction, or well equipment replacement.
-The responsibilities of each contractor, District and Permittee must be specified.
+Must specify the responsibilities of each contractor, District and Permittee.